CNAG-Biomedical-Informatics/cbicall/docker/README.md

 ## Downloading Required Databases and Software

-First, we need to download the necessary databases and software.
-The data will be etored externally to container.
-This implies data persistence and allows software updates without requiring a full re-download of all data.
+Begin by downloading the required databases and software.
+Save the data outside the container; this preserves it across container restarts and lets you update the software without downloading the data again.

 Install dependencies for Python 3: